-Delaware Valley School District events that are conducted off school grounds but are considered home events (for example, home softball games at Airport Park) will have the same rules and sanctions as though the events were conducted on a Delaware Valley Campus.
+Delaware Valley School District events that are conducted off school grounds but are considered home events will have the same rules and sanctions as though the events were conducted on a Delaware Valley Campus.
 Students who misbehave at the away games/matches of Delaware Valley teams will be subject to the same sanctions as home events.